-In 2019 I contributed to Open Source library for communication of microservices over RabbitMQ.
-This library supports distributed tracing (Application Insights currently, Open Tracing in prospect) and JWT bearer authorization.
+My fresh contribution to the Open Source is a microservice communication library for RabbitMQ.
+It supports distributed tracing (Application Insights currently, Open Tracing in prospect) and JWT bearer authorization.

-It can be valuable in the world of microservices and I use it at my work because:
+It can be valuable in the world of microservices because:

-- Distributed tracing is the tool to troubleshoot long request chains. "micro" for services implies a lot of them, that's why request chains tend to be long, arising difficulty to finding failure root causes.
-Distributed tracing suits well for that, you can see it here.
+- Distributed tracing is the way to troubleshoot long request chains; "micro" for services implies a lot of them, that's why request chains tend to be long, arising difficulty for finding failure root causes.
+Distributed tracing suits well for that, check it out.

-- Bearer token is needed for passing identity and authorization info.
-If you don't have a user identification passed through the call chain it's impossible to implement security audit and object ownership at service level.
+- Bearer token is a "must have" for user identification and authorization through the call chains.
 Scope checks allows you to enforce permissions at microservice level.

-Of course, JWT bearer token authorization and distributed tracing exist for HTTP, but they weren't for RabbitMQ.
+JWT bearer token and distributed tracing for HTTP are there for a years, but they weren't for RabbitMQ.

 Library itself (.NET Standard) — https://github.com/dmlarionov/RabbitMQ.TraceableMessaging